justink94/Soccer-Analytics/heatmaps-data-exploration.md

 ![image](https://user-images.githubusercontent.com/70713627/210668271-aeb05041-b9a5-406b-81b5-61b9c9d6bf75.png)

-### Using the comparison between Juventus and FC Metz and their respectiev shot maps, we can see that there may be an advantage to taking longer chances and chances from wider angles to possibly take goal keepers and defenders off guard, rather than shooting from the best possible angle which is straight ahead
+### Using the comparison between Juventus and FC Metz and their respective shot maps, we can see that there may be an advantage to taking longer chances and chances from wider angles to possibly take goal keepers and defenders off guard, rather than shooting from the best possible angle which is straight ahead

 ## Assists